rorywalsh/cabbage_v1_old/Builds/Linux/README.txt

 sudo apt-get install libsndfile1-dev sudo apt-get install libjack-dev

-Please make sure that the versoin of Csound you use is newer that 6.02, otherwise you will get bulid problems.
+Please make sure that the version of Csound you use is 6.03 or newer, otherwise you will get build problems.
 You'll also need to have the VST SDK.

 If you are having problems viewing fonts you should get the following package: